RMChapple/TableauHurricaneDashboard/README.md

 ### HurricanesDashboard.twbx
 This Tableau Packaged Workbook contains the completed dashboard and worksheets.
 Feel free to download and explore!
-(Or it will be, once I complete it!
-This is a 'work in progress' right now.)

 ### HurricanesCalculations.txt
 This txt file lists all of the Calculated Fields I used to create the dashboard.
 Just copy & paste - No need to type it all out yourself!